 LACP mode that places a port into an active negotiating state in which the port initiates negotiations with other ports by sending LACP packets.

 PAgP supports the automatic creation of EtherChannel connections by exchanging PAgP packets between LAN ports.
-PAgP packets are exchanged only between ports in auto and desirable modes.
+PAgP packets are exchanged only between ports in

 The protocol learns the capabilities of LAN port groups dynamically and informs the other LAN ports.
 Once PAgP identifies correctly matched Ethernet links, it facilitates grouping the links into an EtherChannel connection.
 The EtherChannel connection is then added to the spanning tree as a single bridge port.

-Both the auto and desirable modes allow PAgP to negotiate between LAN ports to determine if they can form an EtherChannel connection, based on criteria such as port speed and trunking state.
+desirable modes allow PAgP to negotiate between LAN ports to determine if they can form an EtherChannel connection, based on criteria such as port speed and trunking state.
 Layer 2 EtherChannel connections also use VLAN numbers.

 LAN ports can form an EtherChannel connection when they are in different PAgP modes if the modes are compatible.
 For example: